ShaunR/orderform-bootstrap/README.md

 Requirements
 -----------

-This template was designed to run along side out bootstrap client area template.
+This template was designed to run along side our bootstrap client area template.